-1 This is a very expensive and voluminous book, so you are not expected to buy it.
+&lt;sup>1 This is a very expensive and voluminous book, so you are not expected to buy it.
 However, this text forms essential reading for this course, and you will be required to demonstrate a familiarity with its content.
+This is a very useful loose-leaf commentary on the Children's Act which is available on Short loan in

-2 This is a very useful loose-leaf commentary on the Children's Act which is available on Short loan in the Rhodes Law Library.
+&lt;sup>2 This is a very useful loose-leaf commentary on the Children's Act which is available on Short loan in the Rhodes Law Library.